Trends (short story): Notes

 Asimov named the narrator after fellow writer Clifford D. Simak.
 He cited "Trends" as an example of a successful prediction of the future in a science fiction story.
 Even though he got the details of the flight itself wrong, Asimov said, he was correct in predicting that there would be popular opposition to a flight to the Moon, and was the first to do so.

 The story, written two months after the September 1938 Munich Crisis, mentions a Second World War in 1940.
-He later wrote that he did not believe Neville Chamberlain's prediction of "Peace for our time": "I estimated that there would be war in a year and a half, and again I was too conservative".
+Asimov later wrote that he did not believe Neville Chamberlain's prediction of "Peace for our time": "I estimated that there would be war in a year and a half, and again I was too conservative".